 The information in this document is relevant during the design and development phases of a software project.
 The document does not address production phase administration, monitoring, or performance tuning topics.
-For links to WebLogic Server documentation and resources for these topics, see "Related Documentation" on page 1-2.
+For links to WebLogic Server documentation and resources for these topics, see Section 1.3, "Related Documentation".

 It is assumed that the reader is familiar with Java EE and general application management concepts.
 This document emphasizes a hands-on approach to developing a limited but useful set of JMX management services.
-For information on applying JMX to a broader set of management problems, refer to the JMX specification or other documents listed in "Related Documentation" on page 1-2.
+For information on applying JMX to a broader set of management problems, refer to the JMX specification or other documents listed in Section 1.3, "Related Documentation".

-Guide to This Document
+1.2 Guide to This Document